-The Company completed its 2023 annual review in the third quarter and concluded that goodwill was not impaired, as the fair value of each reporting unit exceeded the carrying value.
+The Company completed its qualitative assessment in the third quarter of 2024, updated for significant considerations at year-end, and concluded that goodwill was not impaired.

 Purchase Price Allocation

 Assets acquired and liabilities assumed, including contingent consideration, as part of a business acquisition are generally recorded at their fair value at the date of acquisition.
 The excess of purchase price over the fair value of assets acquired and liabilities assumed is recorded as goodwill.
 Determining fair value of identifiable assets, particularly intangibles, and liabilities acquired also requires management to make estimates, which are based on all available information and in some cases assumptions with respect to the timing and amount of future revenues and expenses associated with an asset.
 These estimates directly impact the amount of identified intangible assets recognized and the related amortization expense in future periods.